Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Brian Slack

 - Bottom-up planning.
 Stakeholders such as carriers and operators are the main drivers of the planning process by providing actionable input.
 The government or related authority uses these inputs to create a strategic plan with limited oversight.
 One advantage is that the planning process effectively reflects the goals of the core stakeholders and market potential, leading to support.
 However, such an approach may be subject to capture by special interest groups and opportunistic behavior taking advantage of public funds to develop projects of limited value.

 - Hybrid planning.
 The government or related authority sets the strategic intent of the planning process and asks stakeholders to propose projects supporting the main goals.
-The process involves a form of consensus, which can take the form of a structured confrontation between different interests.
+The process involves a form of consensus, which can be a structured confrontation between different interests.
 Hybrid planning seeks a balance between macroeconomic objectives and microeconomic goals.

 Conventionally, planning was a field dominated by engineers who gave it a distinctly mechanistic character.
-The planning process was seen as a series of rigorous steps undertaken to measure likely impacts and propose engineering solutions and their financing.
+The planning process was considered a series of rigorous steps to measure likely impacts and propose engineering solutions and their financing.
 For instance, there were four major steps in this standard approach applied to urban transport planning; trip generation, trip distribution, modal split, and route selection.
-Planning evolved to rely on the use of mathematical models, including regression analysis, entropy-maximizing models, and critical path analysis that are part of custom-designed software or, more generally, used as components of Geographic Information Systems.
+Planning evolved to rely on mathematical models, including regression analysis, entropy-maximizing models, and critical path analysis that are part of custom-designed software or, more generally, used as components of Geographic Information Systems.

 There are many reasons why the results of these models should be treated with caution:

-- They are only as good as the data they manipulate, and many times the data is inaccurate or incomplete.
+- They are only as good as the data they manipulate, and often the data is inaccurate or incomplete.
 The requirement for data has led to complex and costly collection processes, often delaying decisions.

 - They are based on assumptions that the mathematical relationships between variables remain constant.
 Socioeconomic and technological changes often change assumptions.